mruby/microcontroller-peripheral-interface-guide/mruby_io_I2C_en.md

 ### send_restart()

+- Low level method.
-- Outputs a RestartCondition to the I2C bus.
+- Outputs a Restart (RepeatedStart) Condition to the I2C bus.

 Example of use: